tardate/LittleCodingKata/rexx/the-developers-best-friend/README.md

-# #xxx REXX, The Developer's Best Friend
+# #351 REXX, The Developer's Best Friend

 An article about REXX, published in EDM/2 The Electronic Developer Magazine for OS/2, March 1995, Volume 3 Issue 3.